Partnerships

 Collaborations

-In addition to the institutional partnerships listed above, Simula researchers collaborate with researchers from other Norwegian and international universities through research projects and the joint supervision of student.
+In addition to the institutional partnerships listed above, Simula researchers collaborate with researchers from other Norwegian and international universities through research projects and the joint supervision of students.

 The following is a sample list (not exhaustive):